Whether you are getting married or moving in together, modern life means protecting your assets.

 - support obligations for spouses

-Marriage Contracts and Cohabitation Agreements require a delicate balance in negotiating and drafting, to respect the parties’ commitment to the relationship, as well as taking into account each parties’ interests in future security in the event of a relationship breakdown.
+Marriage Contracts and Cohabitation Agreements require a delicate balance between respecting the couple’s commitment to the relationship, and, at the same time, protecting your individual interests and security in the event of a relationship breakdown.

 Shirley can craft the agreement you need to protect your interests.
 Call her now for a no-obligation consultation.